 Doctors may not be falling asleep during operations or failing to respond to bleeps now, but they continue to add to the toll of road traffic accidents, as exhausted doctors return home after night shifts.

-Just over half of all U.K. trainee anesthetists reported in 2017 that they had had an accident or near miss getting home at night after a night shift.
+Just over half of all U.K. trainee anesthetists reported in

 For most doctors starting their first year on the wards, night shifts are a daunting prospect due to the relative lack of staff compared with day shifts.